lynnaloo/functions-extensions-sample/README.md

 }
 ```

-* Set your queue names in your `function.json` bindings:
+* Set your queue name in your `function.json` bindings:

 ```
 "queueName": "your-queue",
 ```

-Note: If you are running your function locally, then your Rabbit MQ instance needs to be running locally as well.
+Note***: If you are running your function locally, then your Rabbit MQ instance needs to be running on a local Kubernetes cluster.